StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 ## How I set up my personal wiki

 First, let me tell you about my digital garden set up.
-It is actually very simple: a **jekyll static site**, running on github pages because I wasn't going to pay for a domain and hosting for something I'm not interested in profiting from.
+It is actually very simple: a **Jekyll static site**, running on github pages because I wasn't going to pay for a domain and hosting for something I'm not interested in profiting from.

-Every wiki article is a single markdown, rendered by jekyll as an HTML, and the most I've engineered things on is just adding social media buttons (which, by the way, if reading this is fun, click them!), and putting a lot of thought and effort into interlinking my notes.
+Every wiki article is a single markdown, rendered by Jekyll as an HTML, and the most I've engineered things on is just adding social media buttons (which, by the way, if reading this is fun, click them!), and putting a lot of thought and effort into interlinking my notes.

 This is what my personal wiki looked like initially: